pivotal/docs-tap/getting-started.md

 ### Supply Chain Security Tools Overview

-In this section, we will provide an overview of the supply chain security use cases that are available in TAP:
+In this section, we will provide an overview of the supply chain security use cases that are available in Tanzu Application Platform:

 1. **Sign**: Introducing image signing and verification to your supply chain